 As the name suggests, this button saves any changes you made on the bot-building canvas.

 It’s important that you save often while working on your chatbot, and we recommend you save every time you add a new Module.
 Any time there are unsaved edits, the Save button will change from grey to red.
 Once your edits are saved, the button will change back to grey.

-The testing feature includes a debugging function that allows you to gain insight into what Module Connections and Global Connections are being matched, which Webhooks are being fired, and whether the Webhooks were successful or not.
+The Tester includes a debugging function that allows you to gain insight into what Module Connections and Global Connections are being matched, which Webhooks are being fired, and whether the Webhooks were successful or not.